ShahrzadDG/Amazon-jewelry-customer-insights/Data analysis/README.md

 I performed exploratory data analysis (EDA) to examine brand performance, rating distributions, time-based trends, and price segments.

-I processed large-scale review and rating data, including text reviews, to identify patterns in customer sentiment, preferences, and common issues.
+I processed large-scale text review and rating data to identify patterns in customer sentiment, preferences, and common issues.

-I derived insights on customer satisfaction, frequently mentioned product features, and overall sentiment trends, supporting data-driven decision making in product and market analysis.

 - Worked with a large-scale dataset (~6.8M reviews, ~800k products, ~23k brands) to understand the jewelry market on Amazon.